Samuel J. Danishefsky: Academic career

 After completing his PhD, he became professor at the University of Pittsburgh, where he eventually attained the rank of University Professor and taught until 1979.
 From 1979 to 1993, he was a professor at Yale University, where he rose to the rank of Sterling Professor of Chemistry.
 By 1991 he was sharing his time with Memorial Sloan-Kettering Cancer Center as director of the Laboratory for Cancer Research Bioorganic Chemistry, becoming chair in 1993.
 He accepted an appointment as professor at Columbia University in 1993, and now splits his time between Columbia and Sloan-Kettering.

 Research

-Samuel J. Danishefsky is known for his role in synthesizing the many complex organic compounds, many of which are related to pharmaceuticals.
+Samuel J. Danishefsky is known for his role in synthesizing many complex organic compounds, many of which are related to pharmaceuticals.
 Among the molecules synthesized by Danishefsky at Columbia University are epothilones and calicheamicin, which are natural products with promise as anti-cancer agents.

 The Danishefsky Taxol total synthesis was the third synthesis of taxol, a highly topical natural product.
 Together with the Holton Taxol total synthesis and the Nicolaou Taxol total synthesis, these multistep sequences illustrate the state of the art in total synthesis.